lambdaclass/starknet_in_rust/examples/contract_execution/README.md

 ## Running simple contracts

-The idea of this small tutorial is to introduce how to run simple contracts using starknet_in_rust, specifically how to call *external* functions given a already declared (contract class defined in the starknet state) and deploy (a given instance of a contract class, with storage assigned to it) contract.
+The idea of this small tutorial is to introduce how to run simple contracts using starknet_in_rust, specifically how to call *external* functions given an already declared (contract class defined in the starknet state) and deploy (a given instance of a contract class, with storage assigned to it) contract.

 As declare and deploy transactions are currently WIP, we encapsulate all the functionality (declaring, deploying and executing a given entrypoint) in ```main.rs```.